jeudesprits/wireguard-docker/README.md

 # 🆘 Tips
 1. All created VPN configs in `$HOME/.wireguard` folder.
-2. To add a user type `docker exec -it YOUR-CONTAINER-ID bash /scripts/add-user.sh` Remember answer the questions.
+2. To add a new user type `docker exec -it YOUR-CONTAINER-ID bash /scripts/add-user.sh` Remember answer the questions.

 # 👨‍💻 Author
 [jeudesprits](t.me/jeudesprits)